NickFDI/competitionscripts/README.md

 # Cyber competition scripts

 Disclosed for use in competition.
+Testing